 Let’s get our bearings.
 Located on the west coast of central France, the Gironde estuary divides Bordeaux into the Left Bank and Right Bank.
 Each sports a distinctive style owing to the unique properties of terroir and microclimate.
 Left Bank wines tend to be grown on gravel, while Right Bank are predominately clay and limestone.

 Left Bank: Lefties have a reputation for tannic structure from Cabernet grapes with blends higher in alcohol and acidity — often well suited for cellaring.

 Right Bank: Righties tend to be Merlot-based, softer, less tannic and more approachable with a juicy ready-to-drink personality.

-This large regional appellation mirrors the Bordeaux AOC — appellations d’origine contrôlée — or controlled designation of origin.
+This large regional appellation mirrors the Bordeaux AOC — appellation d’origine contrôlée — or controlled designation of origin.
 The Supérieur certification mandates certain additional quality controls like grapes from older vines, lower yields, a minimum of 10.5% ABV and 12-month minimum bottle aging.